 When I went back to Majorca at the end of March, my main aim was to do some things I didn’t get chance to when I was there in September.
-One thing on the list was to visit a pretty village and take lots of photos and so when Christina suggested Valldemossa, we decided to spend our Sunday there.
+One thing on the list was to visit a pretty village and take lots of photos and so when Cristina suggested Valldemossa, we decided to spend our Sunday there.

 Valldemossa is a charming little village, reminding me of a cross between Durham and Haworth (which, if you don’t live in the North of England probably won’t mean much to you-apologies)